awsdocs/amazon-aurora-user-guide/doc_source/CHAP_GettingStartedAurora.CreatingConnecting.Aurora.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the top\-right corner of the AWS Management Console, choose the AWS Region that you want to create your DB cluster in\.
-For a list of AWS Regions where Aurora is available, see [Availability](Concepts.RegionsAndAvailabilityZones.md#Aurora.Overview.Availability)\.
+For a list of AWS Regions where Aurora is available, see [Region Availability](Concepts.RegionsAndAvailabilityZones.md#Aurora.Overview.Availability)\.

 1. In the navigation pane, choose **Databases**\.